Singular TQFTs, foams and type D arc algebras: Foams and the type D arc algebra

 \subsection{Its bimodules, category \texorpdfstring{$\mathcal{O}$}{0} and foams}

-Comparing with \cite{ES1} there are two generalizations that needs to be addressed from the point of view of this section.
+Comparing with \cite{ES1} there are two generalizations that need to be addressed from the point of view of this section.

 \begin{remark} The first generalization is towards more general blocks as they are defined in \cite[Section 2.2]{ES1}.
-This includes defining weights supported on the positive integers with allowed symbols from the set $\{\circ,\Upp,\Downn,\times\}$.
-As long as one restricts to the situation of balanced blocks, i.e. blocks where the total combined number of $\Upp$ and $\Downn$ symbols in a weights is even, the whole construction presented in this section can be used with one key difference: whenever a formula in any of the multiplications (or the isomorphism from \fullref{subsec:typeD-foams-proof}) includes a power $(-1)^{\placeholder}$ where $\placeholderout$ is some index of a vertex this must be interchanged with $(-1)^{\mathrm{p}(\placeholder)}$ (with $\mathrm{p}$ as defined in \cite[(3.12)]{ES1}).
+This includes defining weights supported on the positive integers with allowed symbols from the set $\{\raisebox{.05cm}{${\scriptstyle \bigcirc}$},\Upp,\Downn,\times\}$ where $\Upp$ and $\Downn$ correspond to $\bl$ in the foam language, while $\raisebox{.05cm}{${\scriptstyle \bigcirc}$}$ should be thought of as the empty symbol and $\times$ as $\re$ in terms of foams.
+As long as one restricts to the situation of balanced blocks, i.e. blocks where the total combined number of symbols of the form $\Upp$ and $\Downn$ is even and almost all symbols are equal to $\raisebox{.05cm}{${\scriptstyle \bigcirc}$}$, the whole construction presented in this section can be used with one key difference: whenever a formula in any of the multiplications (or the isomorphism from \fullref{subsec:typeD-foams-proof}) includes a power $(-1)^{\placeholder}$ where $\placeholderout$ is some index of a vertex this must be interchanged with $(-1)^{\mathrm{p}(\placeholder)}$ (with $\mathrm{p}$ as defined in \cite[(3.12)]{ES1}).
 The rest works verbatim. \end{remark}

 \begin{remark} The second generalization is towards the \textit{generalized type} $\typeD$ \textit{arc algebra} $\garcalg$, and a \textit{generalized web algebra} $\gwebalg$ topologically presenting it.
 The algebra $\garcalg$ is the algebra as defined in \cite[Section 5]{ES1} including rays in addition to cups and caps, while, as we explain now, the algebra $\gwebalg$ can be thought of as a foamy type $\typeD$ version of the algebra defined by Chen--Khovanov \cite{CK1}: